 The dues obligation does not apply to situations in which there is no ownership relation, direct or indirect, even though a beneficial interest or benefit may exist.

 If a question should arise as to the application and enforcement of the local board dues with respect to the dues obligation of a designated REALTOR® as related to a real estate firm, the following is recommended:

 - Invite the REALTOR® to attend a meeting of the Membership Committee, and in a friendly, constructive atmosphere, ask the REALTOR® to explain his relationship to any real estate firm about which the question has arisen.

 - After a firsthand discussion with the REALTOR®, determine and explain the REALTOR®’s dues obligation.
 If he agrees, the question is resolved.
 If he does not agree, the matter should be reviewed by board legal counsel prior to recommendation of the Membership Committee to the Board of Directors.
 Board legal counsel should specifically review the dues provision of the board bylaws to ensure that they support any recommendation to be made to the directors.

-If it appears that the REALTOR® may challenge the recommendation of the Membership Committee, and may litigate against the board, the Member Policy Department of the National Association should be informed immediately and no final action should be taken prior to a complete review by the State and National Association.
+If it appears that the REALTOR® may challenge the recommendation of the Membership Committee, and may litigate against the board, the Member Experience team of the National Association should be informed immediately and no final action should be taken prior to a complete review by the State and National Association.